-The Financial Statements
+Overview of the Financial Statements

-In accordance with Governmental Accounting Standards Board (GASB) Statements No. 34 and No. 35, the enclosed report focuses on the financial condition of the College, the results of operations, and cash flows of the College as a whole.
-The full scope of the College's activities is considered to be a single, business-type activity and is presented in a single column in the basic financial statements.
-As required, this report contains three basic financial statements and the notes to the financial statements:
+In accordance with GASB Statements No. 34 and No. 35, the financial statements focus on the financial condition of the College, the results of operations, and cash flows of the College as a whole.
+The full scope of the College's activities is considered to be a single, business-type activity.
+The financial statements are prepared under an accrual basis of accounting, whereby revenues are recognized when earned and expenses are recorded when an obligation has been incurred.